Lindaweni Fanetri

 Lindaweni Fanetri (born 18 January 1989) is a former Indonesian badminton player.
 She played in women's singles.
 Fanetri is from PB.
-Suryanaga, a badminton club from Surabaya, the same club with the likes of Sony Dwi Kuncoro, Alvent Yulianto, and Ryan Agung Saputra.
+Suryanaga, a badminton club from Surabaya, the same club with the likes of Sony Dwi Kuncoro, Alvent Yulianto, and Rian Agung Saputro.

 Career

 In 2012 Fanetri managed to become champion in India Grand Prix Gold and runner up at Chinese Taipei and Vietnam Open.
 In 2015 Fanetri won a bronze medal at 2015 BWF World Championships after losing to Saina Nehwal in the semifinals.
 In her quarterfinal match, she was down 14–20 in the second game after losing the first game against Tai Tzu-ying of Chinese Taipei.
 But Lindaweni saved 6 match points and eventually took the second game, 22–20.
 She won the decider third game to ensure her place in the semifinals.